 Rank | Team | Average Age |

-If you believe younger teams have an edge, you may want to consider this information when you place NHL bets on Ontario sports betting apps this season.
+If you believe younger teams have an edge, you might want to consider this information when you place NHL bets on Ontario sports betting apps this season.

 Where Sabres Rank NHL-Wide